-TSB boss to give up bonus amid IT mess
+TSB boss gives up £2m bonus amid IT mess

 However, his full pay and bonus package will not be decided until the end of 2018, the Treasury Committee has heard.

-He told the Treasury Committee 40,000 complaints after millions of customer accounts were moved to a new computer system.
+He told the committee that the bank had received 40,000 complaints after millions of customer accounts were moved to a new computer system.

-MPs heard that no date could be set for the end of the fiasco.
+MPs heard that no date could be set for the end of the fiasco, which has already lasted nearly two weeks.

+"If there is one decision in my life that I could change it was the decision to go ahead with the migration.
+Clearly that was a terrible decision for our bank, for our customers and for me personally," Mr Pester said.

 'Trust me'